Separation process

 Processes are often classified according to the particular properties they exploit to achieve separation.
 If no single difference can be used to accomplish the desired separation, multiple operations can often be combined to achieve the desired end.
+Different processes are also sometimes categorized by their separating agent, i.e. mass separating agents or energy separating agents.
+Mass separating agents operate by addition of material to induce separation like the addition of an anti-solvent to induce precipitation.
+In contrast, energy-based separations cause separation by heating or cooling as in distillation.

-With a few exceptions, elements or compounds exist in nature in an impure state.
+Elements and compounds in nature are impure to some degree.
 Often these raw materials must go through a separation before they can be put to productive use, making separation techniques essential for the modern industrial economy.

 The purpose of separation may be: